 For the spacers on the jig, be sure they are not too tight, you want a fairly loose fit so you can get the completed switch out of the rig.
 Once the removed, you will want to glue some reinforcement strips to the bottom, be sure to water proof these too.
 The ballast should obscure these but they are important to give the turnout rigidity.

 To actually build the turnout you will need a couple of tools – most importantly, you will need a bench grinder.
 These can be had at Lowes or Home Depot for about $40-$50.
 You will need this to grind the points and notch the rails.
 I discovered a hand file is just not going to cut it.

 Another tip I found is use real model rail spikes.
-I made mine from small brads at first and they do work but the spikes are way way easier to use and hold much better.
+At first, I made mine from small brads and they do work but the spikes are way way easier to use and look and hold much better.

 I get all my rail and spikes from https://llagascreekrailways.com/

 For the switch throw, there are various ones on the market, I use waterproof servos and a magnetic clutch for mine.